 Below are answers to some of the most-asked questions about wind energy and the Desert Vine Wind Project.

-With a portfolio of over 20,000 MW of wind, solar, and storage projects under development across the United States, Repsol Renewables North America’s experienced team has a track record of successfully identifying, developing, and building renewable energy projects.
+With a portfolio of over 20,000 MW of wind, solar, and storage projects under development across the United States, Repsol Renewables’ experienced team has a track record of successfully identifying, developing, and building, and operating renewable energy projects.
 Our project successes are built on a foundation of rigorous screening and site selection, collaborative engagement with landowners and host communities, and disciplined execution through development, construction and operations.

 No. Repsol Renewables North America has privately funded the development of Desert Vine Wind and all other renewables projects in its portfolio without grants or other federal funding.
 Repsol Renewables will also be responsible for funding equipment procurement and project construction upfront.